luau-lang/luau/rfcs/type-byte-array.md

 Returns the size of the buffer.

-`buffer.copy(target_buffer: buffer, target_offset: number, source_buffer: buffer, source_offset: number, count: number) -> ()`
+`buffer.copy(target_buffer: buffer, target_offset: number, source_buffer: buffer, source_offset: number, count: number?): ()`

 Copy 'count' bytes from 'source_buffer' starting at offset 'source_offset' into the 'target_buffer' at 'target_offset'.

 It is possible for 'source_buffer' and 'target_buffer' to be the same.
 Copying an overlapping region inside the same buffer acts as if the source region is copied into a temporary buffer and then that buffer is copied over to the target.

-Offsets and 'count' have to be numbers, each number is cast to an integer in an implementation-defined way.
+If 'source_offset' is nil or is omitted, it defaults to 0.
+If 'count' is 'nil' or is omitted, the whole 'source_buffer' data starting from 'source_offset' is taken.

+`buffer.fill(b: buffer, offset: number, value: number, count: number?): ()`

+Set 'count' bytes in the buffer starting from specified offset to 'value'.

+'value' is converted to unsigned integer using `bit32` library semantics, lower 8 bits are taken from the resulting integer to use as the byte value.

+If 'count' is 'nil' or is omitted, all bytes after the specified offset are set.

 `buffer.readi8(b: buffer, offset: number): number`